input-output-hk/peras-design/docs/reports/tech-report-1.md

   Bool
 ```

 The Peras continuous-integration tests are configured to require that the observed number of blocks matches the theoretical value to within three standard deviations.
-Practically, this means that a random failure will occur about once in every ten or so invocations of the CI (continuous integration) tests, since each invocation executes 100 tests.
+Practically, this means that the test measurement is a random variable that will fall outside the three σ range about once in every ten or so invocations of the CI (continuous integration) tests, since each invocation executes 100 tests.

 #### Network and Praos chain generation